The Importance of Foundational Principles

 We also believe in limited government.
 If history teaches us anything, and if our own personal experience gives evidence of anything, it is that people have a tendency to abuse each other in numerous ways.
 Jealousy, envy, greed, hatred, and rage are as old as human history as best we can observe.
 Put simply, we are not what we should be.
 It is for this reason that some form of government is needed to punish the worst offenses of person against person in order to secure a modicum of civility in a fallen world.
 Namely, governments should be instituted among us to punish murderers, rapists, and thieves.
 However, government should not be thought of as an institution that has the ability to provide for our needs.
 It simply has no such power to do so and any thought that it can will soon lead it to be a source of murder, rape, and theft.

 4. Free Enterprise Provides Better Innovation

-Thirdly, making our way through this world is challenging for all of us.
-As such, we believe that people left free are best able to find new and better ways of dealing with the difficulties of life.
+Making our way through this world is challenging for all of us.
+As such, we believe that people left free are most motivated and best able to find new and better ways of dealing with the difficulties of life.
 Put simply, innovations and new products and services are best left to entrepreneurial human action.